 In addition, the severity of the condition usually depends on the amount of trauma the baby’s brain was subjected to at birth.
 For the most part, cerebral palsy is irreversible.
 That being said, extensive physical therapy for the better part of your child’s life can go a long way in ensuring that they will have a chance at a happy and normal life.

 Get Legal Help Today!

 Cerebral palsy cases fall under medical malpractice and personal injury law.
-For your best chance at a successful recovery for your child, you need to partner with a good cerebral palsy attorney who handles cases out of Alabama.
+For your best chance at a successful recovery for your child, you need to partner with a good cerebral palsy attorney who has extensive experience in handling cerebral palsy cases all over the country.
 By doing so, you may seek sufficient compensation to help you pay for the care of your child for the rest of their life.
 Have questions?
 Call us today at 1-855-833-3707 for a 100% free consultation and case evaluation to see how best we can help you.

 Remember, we never get paid a dime unless we win your case.
 We’re on the same side here, and we’re working toward a common goal; collecting the compensation your child needs and deserves for a lifetime of care.